Etik-Tak/backend/README.md

 `alter role etiktak with login;`

-Build and start the bundled Jetty container:
+Build and start the bundled container:

 `$ ./gradlew build && java -jar build/libs/etik-tak-0.1.0.jar`

+or:

+`./gradlew bootRun`

 To skip tests: